 The primary service provided to clients in a supported employment plan continues to be job support.
 This service is provided by a job coach who also engages with supervisors and peers towards helping the individual integrate into the company's social environment.
 Other services which are provided when a need has been identified include: supplemental assessments, job development and placement, social skills training, specific skills of blindness training, transportation, support services to parents, spouse and children, and/or facilitation of natural supports.
 Trial work settings are available to assess the consumer’s ability to work in an integrated, competitive setting.
 The agency provides whatever is required to achieve and maintain integrated, competitive employment.

-The majority of supported employment services are being provided to individuals who are blind or have low vision along with developmental disabilities or with severe and prolonged mental illness.

 The Division focuses on greater utilization of natural supports and the various SSI/SSDI work incentives as well as trying to explore new ideas for extended support to best utilize the limited resources available.